A transdiagnostic approach to integrative, practical mental health and wellbeing tools.

 Our Approach

-Proposed by researchers like David Barlow and Paul Andrews, this model argues:
+Proposed by researchers like David Barlow and Paul Andrews, the transdiagnostic model argues:

 - Many mental health conditions share underlying processes (e.g., rumination, avoidance, emotional dysregulation).